Appalachian Escape

 • Failure to re-secure cover with supplied equipment after use, resulting in loss of cover down the mountain side, will incur a $100 retrieval fee or replacement fee if damaged.

-• Do NOT allow the water level to become too low.
+• Do Not exceed posted Guest Capacity or engage in activities that result in excessive water loss from tub.
 Guest will be responsible for repairs, including but not limited to pump replacement.

 • An additional Hot Tub Service charge may be applied for introduction of foreign substances (i.e. soap, oils, bath bubbles or beer), broken glass or discarded items left in Hot Tub, including swim-wear.